 Risk Action Ref.
-Action Risk onstr s of V Officer Completion Date Status Political & Legl Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term In relation to Neighbourhood Services, we had presented in the October 2019 income generate the collections for commercial customers to Implementation of discretionary charging for surgeries are in place to proceed with court and the surgeries are in place to proceed with the surgeries are the surgeries are in place to proceed with the surgeries are ration be mo board re effic meeting g.
-With our co the ch nanges ns. being implei mente d in the new waste service we have streamlined PD/C041 FIT/IT044 AS/F043 RM/IT025 SL/F059 AA/C026 AA/A044 Continue to develop and contribute to the corporate projects workstreams including Town and Community Councils, Voluntary and Third Sector, Demand Management and Effectiveness of Spend.
-V V V V V V TB/JR March 2020 Green (On track) ACTION UPDATE: Town and Community Councils.
+Action on Risł Demonstration of 5 Ways of Working Officer Completion Date Status Political & Legl Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term In relation to Neighbourhood Services, we have put together a marketing plan to assist the development of the commercial waste service which is being presented in the October 2019 income generation board meeting.
+With the changes being implemented in the new waste service we have streamlined the collections for commercial customers to be more efficient in our collections.
+Implementation of discretionary charging for social care continues to be progressed.
+The savings associated with this have been identified and legal surgeries are in place to proceed with court action.
+PD/C041 FIT/IT044 AS/F043 RM/IT025 SL/F059 AA/C026 AA/A044 Continue to develop and contribute to the corporate projects workstreams including Town and Community Councils, Voluntary and Third Sector, Demand Management and Effectiveness of Spend.
+TB/JR March 2020 Green (On track) ACTION UPDATE: Town and Community Councils.
 Work has continued on the corporate project working relationships.
-This has now culminate consideration in Q3 of how to progress these accordance with guidance from the WAO.
-The around an area of Reshaping Services (for exfeed into the Voluntary Sector Joint Liaison's ted in the discunis was ample the upo ssions. discus , volun date to the Ch ork wit he Vol were arter w h the v untary vith tov olunta Sector wn and ry sect r Joint d comr tor is b Liaisor nunity eing le n Comr councils and d by a review mittee in July d an approach for wof funding arraid, where proposal Cabinet's ngements, in s to focus activity
+This has now culminat consideration in Q3 of how to progress these accordance with guidance from the WAO.
+The around an area of Reshaping Services (for ex feed into the Voluntary Sector Joint Liaison's ted in t e discu iis was ample the upo ssions. discus , volun date to t The wo sed at t teering) he Cha rk with he Vol were arter w h the v untary vith tov olunta Sector wn and ry sect r Joint d comr tor is b Liaisor nunity eing le n Comr councils and d by a reviev nittee in July an approach for v of funding arrar v, where proposal Cabinet's ngements, in s to focus activity